At the Edge of Criticality: Markov Chains with Asymptotically Zero Drift: Reflected random walk with zero drift

+for all $h>0$ in the non-lattice case; in the lattice case both $x$ and $h$ should be restricted to the lattice.

-Asymptotics in \eqref{ref.3} and \eqref{ref.4} coinside with that for ordinary random walks, only the function $V(x)$ can be different.
+Asymptotics in \eqref{ref.3} and \eqref{ref.4} coincide with that for ordinary random walk, only the function $V(x)$ can be different.
 This difference comes from the fact that reflection at zero can happen in such a way that the position after the reflection is again bigger than $\widehat{x}$.

+One can also obtain asymptotics \eqref{ref.3} using the asymptotics for the first visit of a bounded set by a one-dimensional random walk.
+Namely one can interpret $\tau_{\widehat x}$ as the first time the random walk visits a compact interval $[-\hat x, \hat x]$.
+Then, for arithmetic random walks the asymptotics \eqref{ref.3} follow from the results of Kesten and Spitzer \cite{KestenSpitzer} and for general random walks from Vysotsky \cite{Vysotsky}, see also references therein.

-Relation \eqref{ref.2} implies that $X_n$ is null recurrent.
-Recurrence of relected random walks with finite second moments of increments has been shown by Kemperman \cite{Kemperman74}.
-The non-positivity in case of zero mean is immediate from the fact that ordinary driftless random walk is null-recurrent.
+Relation \eqref{ref.2} implies that $\{X_n\}$ is null recurrent.
+Recurrence of a reflected random walk with finite second moments of increments has been shown by Kemperman \cite{Kemperman74}.
+Non-positivity in the case of zero mean is immediate from the fact that any ordinary driftless random walk is null-recurrent.